paranal-sw/collaborations-2025-delirium-visualization/README.md

 ## Description

 This project aims to visualize the heatmap of the rail adjustments over time based on daily correction files.
+See [REFERENCES](REFERENCES.md) file for more details.

 ## Objectives and Scope